Mom was right all along. Chicken soup is basically a liquid-gold-cure-all .

 FOR THE STOCK:

 - In a LARGE pot, add the chicken bones and cover with cold filtered water.
-Add 1/4 cup of apple cider vinegar and let it sit for 30 minutes.
+Add 1/4 cup of apple cider vinegar and let it sit for 10 minutes.
+This helps to draw all the minerals and other good stuff out of the bones.
+You won’t taste the ACV later – promise.

 - Toss in the onion, carrots and celery.
 Turn the heat to high and bring to a boil uncovered.
 Then, lower the heat to low and simmer.
 Skim off any foam that rises to the surface for a clearer broth.

-- Let simmer for at least 10 hours over super low heat (if you can get to 30 you are awesome!) adding more water to consistently keep the bones covered.
+- Let simmer for as long as possible.
+I try for 5-10 hours over super low heat.
+If you can get to 30 you are awesome!
+You may need to add a little more water to consistently keep the bones covered.

 - Season with a touch of salt.
 You can add more later if you use it for soups or when you heat it up to drink some.

 - Once finished, strain the broth using a fine mesh strainer.
-Often I double-strain it with a cheesecloth or nutmilk bag to get a super clear broth.
+Sometimes if I’m feeling ambitious, I double-strain it with a cheesecloth or nutmilk bag to get a super clear broth.

 - Transfer to small glass jars and refrigerate for 1 week or freeze for 6 months.
 Heat the broth over the stove (not in a microwave) to maximize benefits and ensure you are not denaturing the proteins.